UK real estate law is derived from common law and statutory legislation. In relation to the latter, the primary legislation comprises:

 A lease for seven years or less can be noted on the landlord’s title.
 Any Land Registry fees are to be paid by the tenant and, prior to registration, any SDLT which is payable (see 2.10 Taxes Applicable to a Transaction) will need to be paid and a certificate obtained for filing at the Land Registry.

 A landlord can commence forfeiture proceedings to end the lease prior to the expiry date on the grounds of the tenant’s default.
 How long the process takes is dependent upon various factors, including whether the tenant seeks relief from forfeiture.
-However, the UK government announced on 23 March 2020 that commercial landlords could not pursue forfeiture of a commercial lease for non-payment of rent pursuant to Section 82 of the Coronavirus Act 2020.
-This prohibition remained in force until 31 March 2021.

 It is possible that a lease could be terminated by a third party, eg, the government, if the public interest so required.
 For such a process to take place, the requisite public law requirements/criteria would need to be met and, where relevant, compensation would be payable.